De Rosa (band): Prevention and break-up (2008–2009)

 De Rosa toured in the UK and Europe in support of Prevention in spring 2009, and supported Doves on their UK tour dates in April.
 The band, however, announced that they were breaking up in June 2009, stating, "To all who listened, Unfortunately De Rosa has come to an end.
 If you liked our music or came to see us play then we'd like to thank you all.
 Goodbye, De Rosa."
 In 2011, vocalist and guitarist Martin John Henry released a solo album, entitled The Other Half of Everything on Gargleblast Records.

-Reunion (2012–present)
+Reunion (2012–2021)

 On 14 February 2012, the band announced that they had reunited, and that they would begin recording new material.
 They performed their first show at Kid Canaveral's Christmas Baubles on 14/12/13 receiving positive reviews.

 The group released their first new single, "Spectres", on 17 November 2015, as well as announcing the released of their third studio album Weem on Rock Action Records on 22 January 2016.

+De Rosa split up for a second time in 2021.